Extra staff drafted in to handle new voter ID rules on polling day

 No elections are taking place in Scotland or Wales this year.

-Local elections in Northern Ireland have been put back two weeks to May 18 to avoid a clash with the King’s coronation on May 6.
+Local elections in Northern Ireland – where voter ID is already required – have been put back two weeks to May 18 to avoid a clash with the King’s coronation on May 6.

 An LGA spokesperson said: “Councils are working around the clock to deliver the local elections and the new voter ID requirements, which is the biggest change to in-person voting in 150 years.
 The practical effort required to deliver this change in such a short timeframe should not be understated.